-Then he wrote about countries like China, "The first thing you should notice is that this system is not going to hurt you," and he explained, exactly what we explained above about a business-as-usual target.
-However his explanation and ours both apply to targets that actually do match business-as-usual emissions, and this is not what his claim of "not going to hurt you" applies to.
-He was talking about setting a target in 1998 for the Kyoto compliance period of 2008 - 2012, which is what the Kyoto treaty did.
+Then he wrote about countries such as China: "The first thing you should notice is that this system is not going to hurt you."
+He explained exactly what we explained earlier about a business-as-usual target.
+However, his explanation and ours both apply to targets that actually do match business-as-usual emissions, and this is not what his claim of "not going to hurt you" applies to.
+He was talking about setting a target in 1998 for the Kyoto compliance period of 2008-2012, which is what the Kyoto treaty did.
 So there is no reason to believe there actually would be a perfect match between the so-called business-as-usual target (the allocations of free permits) and the actual future business-as-usual emissions of various countries.

-8.2.
-China Comes up 29 Billion Permits Short
+China Comes Up 29 Billion Permits Short

-Since Frankel mentions China in this discussion, let us look at how China might have fared.
-The US Department of Energy's 1999 International Energy Outlook predicted that China's CO2 emissions in the target years would total 7.5 billion tons.
-In reality they turned out to be 36.6 billion tons.
+Because Frankel mentions China in this discussion, let us look at how China might have fared.
+The US Department of Energy's (DOE) 1999 International Energy Outlook predicted that China's $\rm CO_2$ emissions in the target years would total 7.5 billion tons.
+In reality, they turned out to be 36.6 billion tons.
 So China would have been short 29.1 billion permits.
-At a permit price of \$30/ton they would have had to spend \$874 billion buying permits, mostly from developed countries, had they not cut emissions.
+At a permit price of \$30/ton, China would have had to spend \$874 billion buying permits, mostly from developed countries, had it not cut emissions.

-Of course they would have found some emission that could be cut more cheaply than buying permits, so that might have brought the bill down to, say, \$600 billion, but then again, trying to buy an unexpected 20 billion permits from the market might well have sent the price up above \$30/ton.
-In any case, the Chinese might have taken issue with Frankel's assurance that "this system is not going to hurt you," especial when they realized their rich trading partners would be selling them permits at the marginal cost of abatement, which is always higher than the average cost.
+Of course they would have found some emission that could be cut more cheaply than buying permits, so that might have brought the bill down to, say, \$600 billion, but then again trying to buy an unexpected 20 billion permits from the market might well have sent the price up above \$30/ton.
+In any case, the Chinese might have taken issue with Frankel's assurance that "this system is not going to hurt you," especially when they realized their rich trading partners would be selling them permits at the marginal cost of abatement, which is always higher than the average cost.
 Hence, rich countries would have profited from China's bad luck, quite possibly by more than \$100 billion.

-8.3.
-Frankel Proposed a Fix and Then Droped It
+Frankel Proposed a Fix and Then Dropped It

-To be fair, a few pages after estimating that "If China were to join, it would capture almost \$4 billion a year" in gains from trade, Frankel does warn that, "One problem is the uncertainty of the business-as-usual path.
+To be fair, a few pages after estimating that, "If China were to join, it would capture almost \$4 billion a year" in gains from trade, 11 Frankel does issue a warning: "One problem is the uncertainty of the business-as-usual path.
 It is difficult to forecast ten years ahead what a country's emissions would be in the absence of policy change."

 He then suggests, "I have a possible response to this problem.
 It is a suggestion to index the emissions target, to such variables as GDP in the year 2007."
-This would have helped, but the GDP prediction for 2007 from back in 1999 was only 26% short of the mark, while the CO_2 prediction was 80% low.
-So the "hurt" would still have been in the hundreds of billions of dollars.
+This would have helped, but the GDP prediction for 2007 from back in 1999 was only 26% short of the mark, whereas the CO2 prediction was 80% too low.
+This correction technique, although helpful, would only have eliminated roughly one-third of the problem.